Overland Park’s small-town vibes provide an authentic experience—with easy access to the perks of big city KC.

 Savor European flavors at YaYa’s Euro Bistro, a chic eatery featuring Mediterranean tastes.
 Famous fried chicken is calling your name at Stroud’s, a metro sensation nine decades in the making.
 Burg & Barrel has you covered when it comes to inventive burgers, tasty wraps, diverse taps and unbeatable happy hours.
 Then there’s always Jon Russell’s Barbeque, an award-winning, unassuming joint smoking up ribs, burnt ends and more.

-Pies and baked goods satisfy sweet tooths at Upper Crust Pie Bakery while the family-owned and freshly made John’s Space Age Donuts perfect your morning indulgence.
-Caffeinate at André's Rivaz Tearoom—and grab some chocolate while you’re there—or hit up Revocup for flavorful Ethiopian, East African and South American coffee.
+Pies and baked goods satisfy sweet tooths at Upper Crust Pie Bakery.
+Caffeinate at André's Rivaz Tearoom—and grab some chocolate while you’re there—or hit up Pilgrim Coffee Company for fresh brews, from pour overs to espresso drinks of all kinds.